• Skip to primary navigation

 Chapters are divided based on course: Ingredients and Equipment; Kimchi and Banchan; Rice, Noodles and Dumplings; Barbecue: Grilled, Smoked and Fired; Drinking Food: Pojangmacha; Soups, Stews and Braises; Respect: Guest Recipes; Drinks; and Sweets and Desserts.

-In addition to the over 100 recipes, there are also interviews by those immersed in the Korean food culture (including Adam Johnson, David Chang, Joe Hahn, and Jonathan Gold), plus a closer look into Koreatown markets and restaurants around the country.
+In addition to the over 100 recipes, there are also interviews by those immersed in the Korean food culture (including Adam Johnson, David Chang, Joe Hahn, and Jonathan Gold), plus a closer look into Koreatown markets and restaurants around the United States.

 The beautiful photography is provided by Sam Horine and Gabi Porter, with a handful from Matt Rodbard.
-I love that the photos were captured from over 125 Koreatown bars, markets, grocery stores, and restaurants as opposed to the norm of shooting them in a studio.
-Many of the dishes include a photo, generally of the finished product.
+I love that the photos were captured from over 125 Koreatown bars, markets, grocery stores, and restaurants.
+Many of the dishes are paired with a photo, generally of the finished product.

 The names of the recipes are provided in English and Korean (Hangul and Romanization).
 Each recipe has a headnote with background information and tips.
 Measurements are listed in US Customary.